khuedoan/blog/content/posts/convert-from-init-vim-to-init-lua/index.md

 ---
-title: How to convert Neovim config from init.vim to init.lua
+title: Convert Neovim config from init.vim to init.lua
 summary: Only a few days left until Neovim 0.5 stable release, with the support of `init.lua` as default user config
 date: 2021-03-12T11:59:12+07:00
 cover: